Fahad-Chowdhury/front-office-3/README.md

 # **Test Website Functionality**
 ## About
 This project is developed in Robot Framework and uses Selenium library to test the basic functionality of 'automationplayground.com/front-office/' website.
+It tests whether we can access a webpage and verify the contents of a webpage.

 ## Developed Using:
 [Robot Framework](https://robotframework.org/)